Yasek Manzano Silva

-Yasek Manzano Silva (born December 10, 1980) is a Cuban trumpet player and composer in Marianao.
+Yasek Manzano Silva (born December 10, 1980 in Havana) is a Cuban trumpet player and composer in Marianao.
 He has performed with Celia Cruz, Los Van Van, Irakere, Bobby Carcassés and the British bands Manic Street Preachers and Simply Red.

 Biography

 Silva began studying music at the Alejandro Garcia Caturla Conservatory in Marianao and reproduced the music he heard on his parents' LPs.
 In 1995, Manzano entered the Amadeo Roldán Conservatory in Havana, where he became interested in jazz music.
 He later attended the Havana School of Arts and Music.

 In 1995, Manzano began to perform regularly at La Zorra Y El Cuervo, a club in Havana.
 In 1997, Roy Hargrove, an American jazz trumpeter gave him his first trumpet and Silva started to play in various jam sessions in the city.
 Later, he traveled to New York and was offered a scholarship at the Juilliard School of Music, where he studied under jazz trumpet player Wynton Marsalis and played in the Juilliard Jazz Orchestra.